RicardoGLeal/FBU-App/README.md

 ### 2. Screen Archetypes

 * Login Screen
-   - [ ] User can login.
+   - [ ] User can log in.
 * Registration Screen
    - [ ] User can create a new account.
 * Profile
    - [ ] User can view their profile.
-   - [ ] User can view the profile of other user.
+   - [ ] User can view the profile of other users.
 * Stream
    - [ ] User can view the feed of items.
    - [ ] User can view the item's categories list.
-   - [ ] User can view an user's items.
+   - [ ] User can view a user's items.
    - [ ] User can view their list of own rents.
    - [ ] User can view their list of foreign rents.
 * Details